-Magnetic fluorescent nanoparticles highlight brain tumours for MRI
+Magnetic fluorescent nanoparticles highlight brain tumours for MRI and surgery

 7 May 2010

 Scientists at Ohio State University have combined two types of nanoparticle to create a 'nanocomposite' that is both magnetic and fluorescent.

 The magnetic nanoparticle emphasizes colour contrasts within magnetic resonance imaging (MRI), allowing doctors to see potential or existing cancerous tumours before surgery.
 The fluorescent nanoparticle can change the colour that the tumour appears in the brain when seen under a special light during surgery.

 “Our strategy is combining two particles that contain different properties to make one particle with multiple properties,” explained Jessica Winter, assistant professor in chemical and biomolecular engineering and biomedical engineering at Ohio State.